 The design specification and cost-effectiveness of this bicycle frame is unrivaled at this time…?
 So we thought, but there are existing bicycle frames at around the same weight range.

 One design feature of the Superstrata is the lack of seat tube that exists in most conventional design.
-This is not new per se, as the first seat-tube-less frame was first produced ago by an existing, famous brand known as Kestrel, more than 28 years .
+This is not new per se, as the first seat-tube-less frame was first produced more than 28 years ago by Kestrel.
 Back then, we can vaguely recall the feedback from some riders was that they feel the seat-tube-less lacks stiffness (bad) or provide a “softer” ride (good).
 Either way, we love the curve and unconventional look of the bike frame back then when triathlon was a new thing with aerobars, carbon wheels, and the then famous Zipp frames.

 The Superstrata may not be the first 3D-printed bike frame, even though it could be the first using thermoplastic carbon fiber composites.
 Renishaw stated that they were the first the develop the world’s first 3D-printed titanium bike frame in 2013, which we expect to be quite expensive in those days.